aarjaneiro/vcx-py/README.md

 Note that due to CloudFlare protection, this version of the client attempts to access the API through its IP address and not the domain name.
 Should the IP address change, the client will need to be updated.
-Moreover, you will recieve `InsecureRequestWarning` warnings when using the client until this issue is resolved.
+Moreover, you will receive `InsecureRequestWarning` warnings when using the client until this issue is resolved.
 To suppress these warnings, you can use the following code:

 ```python